-The Leica CL (Typ 7323) and the Leica T (Typ 701) are two digital cameras that were officially introduced, respectively, in November 2017 and April 2014.
+The Leica CL (Typ 7323) and the Leica T (Typ 701) are two digital cameras that were revealed to the public, respectively, in November 2017 and April 2014.
 Both the CL and the T Typ 701 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The CL has a resolution of 24.1 megapixel, whereas the T Typ 701 provides 16.2 MP.
+The CL has a resolution of 24.1 megapixels, whereas the T Typ 701 provides 16.2 MP.

-An illustration of the physical size and weight of the Leica CL and the Leica T is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Leica CL and the Leica T are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica T is notably smaller (10 percent) than the Leica CL.
 Moreover, the T Typ 701 is markedly lighter (5 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the T Typ 701 are weather-sealed.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The T Typ 701 was launched at a markedly lower price (by 34 percent) than the CL, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.